opinion

 Technology can significantly facilitate continuous learning and development.
 E-learning platforms, webinars and apps offer flexible and accessible training options for staff.
 These tools can provide ongoing education on new products, industry trends, and best practices in customer service and inclusivity.
 By integrating these round-the-clock online resources into the training program, retailers can ensure that team members remain knowledgeable and up to date, regardless of their schedules.

-By adopting the above practices, retailers can create a culture of inclusivity and respect within their teams and for their customers.
-Promoting inclusivity through training empowers staff to deliver exceptional service, helps create a more inclusive and supportive retail environment in the sexual wellness industry — and even helps foster a more accepting and equitable society.
-It’s time to prioritize staff development to ensure every customer feels respected, valued and empowered in their pursuit of sexual wellness.
+By adopting the above practices, retailers can create a culture of learning, inclusivity and respect within their teams and for their customers.
+It’s time we all prioritized staff development to ensure every customer feels valued and empowered in their pursuit of sexual wellness.

 Ian Kulp is Blush’s director of marketing and a passionate advocate for inclusivity in sexual health and wellness.